yeoman/yeoman/docs/cli/build.md

 Usage: `yeoman build`, `yeoman build:<target>`

-Yeoman leverages third party tools to construct an optimized version of your application that's ready to deploy.
+Constructs an optimized version of your application that's ready to deploy.

-We make use of [Grunt](https://github.com/cowboy/grunt) behind the scenes to tackle much of the hard work for this, with some useful additions that assist with compression, optimization and testing.
+Yeoman makes use of [Grunt](https://github.com/cowboy/grunt) behind the scenes to tackle much of the hard work for this, with some useful additions that assist with compression, optimization and testing.

 These include: